WICG/turtledove/FLEDGE.md

 Every interest group has an **_owner_** who will act as a buyer in an on-device ad auction.
 The owner is ultimately responsible for the group's membership and usage, but can delegate those tasks to third parties if they so desire.
 Many sorts of entities might want to be owners of interest groups.
 Some examples include:

 *   An advertiser (or a third party working on the advertiser's behalf) might create and own an interest group of people whom they believe are interested in that advertiser's product.
 Classical remarketing/retargeting use cases fall under this example.
 *   A publisher (or a third party working on the publisher's behalf) might create and own an interest group of people who have read a certain type of content on their site.
 Publishers can already use first-party data to let advertisers target their readers on the publisher site.
 A publisher-owned interest group could let publishers do the same even when those people are browsing other sites.
 Publishers would presumably charge for the ability to target this list.
 *   A third-party ad tech company might create and own an interest group of people whom they believe are in the market for some category of item.
 They could use that group to serve ads for advertisers who work with that ad tech company and sell things in that category.

 All the logic of the on-device auctions will execute inside a collection of dedicated **_worklets_**.
 Each worklet is associated with a single domain, and runs code written by either a buyer or a seller.
 The code in the worklets cannot access or communicate with the publisher page or the network.
 The browser is responsible for creating those worklets, loading the relevant buyer or seller logic from the provided URLs, fetching real-time data from a trusted server, calling the appropriate functions with specified input, and passing on the output.
 We will publish a separate explainer on dedicated worklets.

 The on-device bidding flow includes a way that the worklets can use some data loaded from a **_trusted server_**.
 The browser is willing to ask this server questions which might reveal sensitive information, like the set of all interest groups it has joined.
 This requires a server that performs no event-level logging and has no other side effects based on these requests.
 One can imagine a wide range of ways that a server might earn the trust of a browser, including both policy approaches (trusted third party, audited code, etc) and technical guarantees (secure multi-party computation, secure enclaves, etc).
-We expect a robust discussion in early 2021 on what sorts of server-trust models seem feasible to browsers and buyers, with the expectation that initially productionization speed is essential, but trust requirements may increase over time.
+We began robust discussions in early 2021 on what sorts of server-trust models seem feasible to browsers and buyers, with the expectation that initially productionization speed is essential, but trust requirements may increase over time.

 ### 1. Browsers Record Interest Groups